 When you are driving, it can be easy to overlook your speed.
 This is one of the most popular incidents on the road.
 People are always being pulled over for these sorts of citations and it’s always a tedious experience.
 You will have to go through all of the banal procedures that can take tons of time.
-Furthermore, depending on the severity or amount of tickets on your record, it could result in far more problems than just being pulled over.
+Furthermore, depending on the severity or amount of traffic on your record, it could result in far more problems than just being pulled over.

-However, there are different kinds of speeding tickets.
+However, there are different kinds of speeding traffic.
 Some will be location-based and others are based on the speed that you were driving over the limit.
 To help explain what the difference between them and give you insight on their punishments, we’ve compiled them into a blog for you to view.
 If you have any questions please contact us!

 When it comes to Texas, speeding tickets actually carry a criminal offense in addition to their fines.
 The variance will result in different punishments, and they will invariably affect your record depending on your previous driving history.
 We will go over the potential factors now!